ahmadalfy/blog/_posts/2024-04-05-search-friendly-dropdown-menu.md

 ## The problem

 I recently had a thought about how we can make dropdown menus even more user friendly.
 This thought came to me after an encounter with a Wordpress administration panel that had a lot of dropdown menus.
 I heavily rely on the search-in-page feature in my browser.
 Wordpress dropdown menus are not hidden from the search-in-page feature because they are implemented with a positioning technique that puts them outside of the viewport.
 This means that the search-in-page feature will find the dropdown menu items, but the user will not see them.
-This caused me a lot of frustration and a lot of wasted time.
+This caused me a lot of frustration as I was trying to juggle between the different results I am getting.

 ## The solution

-I have posted about the `hidden` attribute's value `until-found` before on [HTMHell](https://www.htmhell.dev/adventcalendar/2023/11/) and I thought that this could be a great solution for this problem.
+I have posted about the `hidden` attribute's value `until-found` before on [HTMHell Advent's Calendar for 2023](https://www.htmhell.dev/adventcalendar/2023/11/) and I thought that this could be a great solution for this problem.
 The `hidden` attribute with the value `until-found` will hide the element from the user until the user searches for the element.
 This means that the search-in-page feature will find the element, but the user will not see it until they search for it.

-**Note**: At the <time datetime="2024-04-05">time</time> of writing this post, the `hidden` attribute with the value `until-found` is an experimental feature that's currently supported on [Chrome and Edge](https://caniuse.com/mdn-html_global_attributes_hidden_until-found_value).
+**Note**: At the <time datetime="2024-04-13">time</time> of writing this post, the `hidden` attribute with the value `until-found` is an experimental feature that's currently supported on [Chrome and Edge](https://caniuse.com/mdn-html_global_attributes_hidden_until-found_value).

 Let's take a look at this basic dropdown menu.
 We will create a two-level dropdown menu using unordered lists.
-The second level will be hiddin using the CSS property `display: none;`.
-We will then use the `:hover` pseudo-class to show the second level when the first level is hovered.
-For the sake of this example, we will not implement displaying the menu on focus.
+The second level will be hidden using the CSS property `display: none;`.
+We will then use the `:hover` pseudo-class and `:focus-within` to show the second level when the first level is hovered or focused.

 ```html
 <nav>